BrandonSM/development-notes/blockchain.md

 **blocks** on the blockchain are created every 10 minutes, and contain a reference to the block before it.
 You can trace the blocks and information all the way back to the first bitcoin "mined". *[3]*

+“What bitcoin miners actually do could be better described as competitive bookkeeping.
+Miners build and maintain a gigantic public ledger containing a record of every bitcoin transaction in history.” *[3]*

 ````
 TO-DO: Add the bitcoin/blockchain mine process list.
 ````